-It’s suggested that you look for a durable product with the required inner protection and outer shell layers which has a lightweight feel.
-A lightweight helmet will relive you from feeling held down by your safety equipment and offer you the required protection.
+It’s suggested that you look for a durable product with the required inner protection and outer shell layers which have a lightweight feel.
+A lightweight helmet will relieve you from feeling held down by your safety equipment and offer you the required protection.

 Consider a helmet made from a lighter product such as a polycarbonate, carbon, carbon fiber, kevlar or a composite.
 Some of the lightest helmets weigh around 1200-1340 grams.

 However, do not compromise your protection at all.
 Ensure that the helmet you are considering also meets the required safety standards and certification and possesses resilient exteriors that you’d need if an impact were to occur.